devpi/devpi/doc/replica.rst

 -------------------------------------------------

 Both master and replica servers can handle multiple concurrent requests.
-HTTP requests are run in threads (or greenlets) and we thus need to insure that the backend layer is thread safe and provides means for manipulating state in an atomic way.
+HTTP requests are run in threads and we thus need to insure that the backend layer is thread safe and provides means for manipulating state in an atomic way.

 One particular complication is `http relaying`_ of state changes posted to the replica.
 The replication thread needs to be able to signal